Quick Comparison — Glock 19 vs SIG P320

 Head-to-Head: 7 Key Categories

-1. Reliability โ Winner: Tie
+1. Reliability — Winner: Tie

-2. Accuracy โ Winner: SIG P320
+2. Accuracy — Winner: SIG P320

-3. Ergonomics โ Winner: SIG P320
+3. Ergonomics — Winner: SIG P320

-4. Trigger โ Winner: SIG P320
+4. Trigger — Winner: SIG P320

-The P320 trigger has a cleaner break, shorter reset, and crisper feel than the Glock 19 out of the box.
-The Glock trigger improves with use but never reaches P320 quality.
+The P320 trigger is objectively better out of the box.
+It has a cleaner break, shorter reset, and crisper feel than the Glock 19.
+While the Glock trigger smooths out with use (the "Glock trigger polish" is real), it never reaches the same level as a stock P320 trigger without aftermarket modification.

-5. Concealed Carry โ Winner: Glock 19
+5. Concealed Carry — Winner: Glock 19

-6. Modularity โ Winner: SIG P320
+6. Modularity — Winner: SIG P320

-7. Magazine Capacity โ Winner: SIG P320
+7. Magazine Capacity — Winner: SIG P320

 MatchMyGun Verdict

-If you want a compact, concealable, dead-simple pistol with the largest aftermarket on earth โ buy the Glock 19.
+If you want a compact, concealable, dead-simple pistol with the largest aftermarket on earth → buy the Glock 19.

-If you want a modular, accurate, military-proven platform with a better trigger and interchangeable grip โ buy the SIG P320.
+If you want a modular, accurate, military-proven platform with a better trigger and interchangeable grip → buy the SIG P320.

-๐ Not sure yet?
+🔍 Not sure yet?